 The trail turns east down Upper Little Rock Creek, passing through a pacifying glen of pines and ferns.
 If the falls weren’t so close ahead, this would be a great place to stop and relax, exploring the trees and creek.

-Below the falls there are rocks to relax on and a pool to wade in.
+Below the falls are rocks to relax on and a pool to wade in.
 Small trout swim in the calm knee-high water.
 Cooper Canyon Falls is little more than thirty feet tall so it will not impress you with its grandeur.
 Instead, it will seduce you with its serenity.

 If you are staying at Buckhorn and would like to hike uphill to vast views instead of downhill to the waterfall, consider the trail to Mount Waterman, which starts across the Angeles Crest Highway from the campground.